VET Student Loans

 Academic assessment is in addition to any other entry requirements for your course, or any other additional selection criteria.
-Refer to the VET Student Loans Student Entry Procedure on the TAFE NSW website.
+Refer to the VET Student Loans Student Entry Procedure (PDF, 227KB).

 To be assessed as academically suitable, you must either:

 - provide a copy of your senior secondary certificate of education (that has been awarded by an Australian authority or agency), or

 - provide evidence of attainment of an Australian Qualification Framework qualification at Certificate IV or above.
 You may provide a transcript from your previous provider (or a transcript from the national USI register for qualifications attained from 2015) or evidence of an approved Australian Government assessed overseas qualification.
 If it is a TAFE NSW qualification, let us know where and when you studied, or

-- undertake an approved literacy and numeracy assessment and be competent at Exit Level 3 or above in reading and numeracy.
+- undertake an approved literacy and numeracy assessment and be competent at Exit Level 3 (working at level 4) or above.
 Your college will assist you through the process to undertake this assessment if required.
 There is no cost to you.

 If you have completed previous studies, you could be eligible for reduced fees.
 You should let TAFE NSW know as soon as possible if you have experience in the area you are studying and think you may qualify for RPL (Recognition of Prior Learning).
 You can also discuss this with your teacher before you enrol.